ghumakkad/blog/_posts/2016-06-06-indrahar-pass-trek-log.markdown

 In our previous treks we had been travelling light and walking long miles a day thus helping us do treks with less leaves from work.
 Planning first trek of 2016, I was thinking of something in Himachal Pradesh and then I got my hands on Depi Chaudhary's Himalaya trek maps.
 It's very detailed one and I spent hours studying it.
 Hoping to combine two short duration treks, I thought of Indrahar pass(4350 m) in Dhauladhar Range between Kangra and Chamba valleys, and Kugti Pass (5050m) in Chamba.
-Indrahar pass is popular among trekkers but Kugti pass is less travelled with altitude of significant 5000+ meters and this required some travelling on road as well.
+Indrahar pass is popular among trekkers but Kugti pass is less travelled with altitude of significant 5000+ meters and this required some travelling by road as well.

 I also thought of doing Minkiani pass from Laka cave after coming down from Indrahar pass.
 Depi Chaudhary's map was showing a route to Minkiani pass from Laka cave which is little beyond Snow point cafe but we zeroed down on Indrahar pass.

 <figure>
   <img src="https://c2.staticflickr.com/2/1950/45244309202_ae64aefd4d_o.jpg" alt="Kiran in the back, Akshay in the left and me in the right"/>